 Virtual Queue Boarding Pass System

-The Virtual Queue Boarding System at Walt Disney World is in place for Rise of the Resistance and Remy’s Ratatouille Adventure.
+The Virtual Queue Boarding System at Walt Disney World is offered for TRON Lightcycle/Run in Magic Kingdom and Guardians of the Galaxy Cosmic Rewind in EPCOT park.
 Disney’s virtual queue is available through the My Disney Experience App and involves accessing boarding passes at certain drop times.
-Check out our Rise of the Resistance Boarding Pass Tips to get a feel for how you can prepare to snag boarding passes for these two rides when you’re competing with thousands of other guests for a spot.
+Check out our Virtual Boarding Pass Guide to get a feel for how to compete with thousands of other guests for a spot.
+And our best virtual queue strategies.

 Lightning Lane Pass

 Disney’s newest ride system is available in 2 ways.
 Lightning Lane passes can be purchased for individual rides ( full-ride list not yet released) OR can be purchased through the upgrade to Disney Genie+ as part of the Disney Genie service.
-While the Disney genie service is free, the purchase of the Disney Genie+ option ( at $15 for Walt Disney World guests and $20 for Disneyland guests- per person per day), get you 2 Lightning Lane Passes that are good for a pre-selected list of rides.
+While the Disney genie service is free, the purchase of the Disney Genie+ option ( at a variable $15- 29 dollar option for Walt Disney World guests and $23- 30 dollar option for Disneyland guests- per person per day), get you 2 Lightning Lane Passes that are good for a pre-selected list of rides.
+NOTE: These prices change based on the time of year, demand, and crowds.
+You can see the current pricing for the day you visit in the My Disney Experience App.

 How Long Should You Wait in Line at Walt Disney World?